-Healthy food is trying to kill us
+This Thanksgiving, lettuce haters of the world unite

 It is just boring compared with the atomic crunch of your iceberg or peppery attitude of arugula.

-Yet its new role as the bete-noir of the salad bar has me interested.
+Yet its new role as the bête noire of the holiday table has me interested.
 If you ever needed a way to make greens sexy, then this might be it: Add an element of danger.

 So, whisk me up a raw-yolk mayonnaise or a Russian roulette dressing.
 All of a sudden, I fancy a salad.